 Music for Life

-Music for Life takes place at four partner sites around New Orleans:
+Music for Life takes place at two partner sites around New Orleans:

 Homer A. Plessy School uses the Plessy Strings Program to teach not only excellent musicianship but also valuable life skills that are beneficial beyond the music classroom and that work to build community through the process of making music.

 Bricolage Academy advances educational equity by preparing students from diverse backgrounds to be innovators who change the world.Bricolage Academy envisions a time when public schools serve the needs of all students—when New Orleans is the world’s premier location for public education and is widely recognized as a world-class city for its creative, cultural and economic leadership.